git2g/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 *\*What are the benefits of the early stopping policy you chose?\* This allows efficient usage of cloud resources and is a cost-efficient way to eliminate low-performance runs to use up compute costs.
 We used Bandit policy, which uses slack factor and evaluation interval.
 Bandit ends runs when the primary metric isn't within the specified slack factor of the most successful run, which in our case is: `{"evaluation_interval":1,"delay_evaluation":0,"slack_factor":0.1}`

+Bandit Policy is a more aggressive savings policy than other termination policies as it has a smaller allowable slack.
+This elastic nature is a good option for cloud-based ml work as it optimizes the costs, which is otherwise impossible to acheive.
+And since cloud costs are usage based, it's very important to pick an aggressive termination policy like Bandit.

 ## AutoML